-How to plan a successful sales meeting
+How to set up a successful sales meeting

 A properly planned sales meeting makes it easy for the customer to do business with you.